mbharuya1/discrete-math-project/README.md

 Main project notebook.
 Contains all student-implemented functions: acceptance, determinization, completion, intersection, union, concatenation, étoile, etc.

-- automateBase.py
+- automateBase.py:
 Base class provided by the instructors.
 Implements the core structure of an Automate (states, transitions, base methods).
 Students do not modify this file.

-- state.py
+- state.py:
 Defines the State class (ID, initial flag, final flag, label).
 Used to create and manipulate states in an automaton.

-- transition.py
+- transition.py:
 Defines the Transition class (source state, label, destination state).
 Used to build transition systems.

-- myparser.py
+- myparser.py:
 A helper script (provided).
 Used to parse automata description files or text structures into Python objects.

-- sp.py
+- sp.py:
 Small supporting Python script (provided).
 Usually contains utility functions or helper operations used internally by the base automaton classes.

-- affichage.dot
+- affichage.dot:
 GraphViz DOT file generated when calling automate.show().
 Represents the structure of an automaton as a graph.

-- affichage.dot.png
+- affichage.dot.png:
 PNG image automatically generated from affichage.dot.
 Visual rendering of the automaton graph.